Josh Bell Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have a 4.09 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies' 4.11 team ERA ranks 13th across all MLB pitching staffs.

-- Phillies pitchers combine to allow 105 home runs (1.1 per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his 13th of the season.
-He is 2-4 with a 3.84 ERA and 62 strikeouts in 68 2/3 innings pitched.

-- In his last time out on Saturday, the left-hander tossed six innings against the San Diego Padres, giving up three earned runs while surrendering six hits.
+- In his most recent appearance on Sunday against the San Diego Padres, the righty threw seven innings, giving up three earned runs while surrendering five hits.

-- The 27-year-old has a 3.84 ERA and 8.2 strikeouts per nine innings in 12 games this season, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.